-The subject property at 306 Morningside Avenue is a residential property on a residential section of Morningside Avenue.
-The property contains a single-storey residence and a detached garage at the rear of the property parcel on the north side; both are accessed by a driveway.
-The property has a front and back yard with plantings along the fence line along south side (see Figure 12 to Figure 17).
+The subject property at 324 Morningside Avenue is a residential property on a residential section of Morningside Avenue.
+The property is corner lot that contains a single-storey residence and a detached garage located to the rear of the house.
+The garage is accessed by a paved driveway which connects to Warnsworth Street.
+The residence is situated close to the roadway with a shallow front yard, narrow side yard, and sizeable back yard (see Figure 13 to Figure 23).